French translation bureau Urgent Vertalen

 A regular translation into or from French

-Naturally translations into or from French do not always need to be certified translations; it may be that you want something translated into or from French for yourself.
+Naturally translations into or from French do not always need to be sworn translations; it may be that you want something translated into or from French for yourself.
 This might be for example a website, blog, leaflet, or even a love letter.
 We only work with qualified native speaker French translators, who look forward to being of service to you.

 A fast French translation

 The name says it all: French language translation bureau Urgent vertalen.
-Because we perform French translations on a daily basis, whether certified or regular, we have an extensive team of French translators at your service.
+Because we perform French translations on a daily basis, whether sworn or regular, we have an extensive team of French translators at your service.

 Because our team of French translators is so large and diverse we can perform your French translation fast, at a highly competitive price.